CarsonDavis/CarsonDavis.github.io/_posts/2023-11-05-too_many_keys.md

 ![img](abfc5873-aa34-4dff-adf6-0f0e4259117c.webp)
 _accurate representation of the keyboard you would need without shift_

-For starters you would need a least a million keys, and you'd have to move your hands all over the place, constantly losing your position and breaking the flow of typing.

 ## QWERTY's Legacy
 In fact, there actually existed a couple of [notable typewriters](https://www.antiquetypewriters.com/typewriter/duplex-2-typewriter/) that had a completely separate key for both the uppercase and the lowercase letters.

-In the 1800s when typewriters were invented, the shift layer wasn't some software abstraction, but a problem of physical implementation. the physical mechanics of thin metal levers and getting ink on paper up an upper limit on the number of layers you could build into a keyboard, and the quick adoption of the two-layer QWERTY layout meant that the shift key was the only layer that was ever added.
+In the 1800s when typewriters were invented, the shift layer wasn't some software abstraction, but a problem of physical implementation.
+The carriage actually lifted when you pressed the shift key, in order to cause a different part of the hammer to strike the paper.
+Depending on the typewriter, this took genuine physical effort.
+Not only was using the shift layer harder than pressing regular keys, but to add a third layer you would need to lift the carriage twice as high, with twice the difficulty and travel.

+Between these physical considerations and the tendency of the typewriter market to adopt the standard everyone already used, the shift layer ended up being the only additional layer added.

 ## The Case for More Layers
-As you may have guessed by the post title, I'd like to make the argument that in the days of software, when we can program our keyboards however we want, we should have more than just two layers.
+As you may have guessed by the post title, I'd like to make the argument that in the days of software, when everyone can program their own keyboards however they want, we should have more than just two layers.

 In fact, this has already been happening.
 As laptops have strained to make keyboards ever smaller, we have begun to see a new kind of layering: the function key.
 On many laptops you can hold the function key and get access to brightness, sleep mode, media controls, and more.